 Depending on the examination findings, your doctor may order further testing such as photographs of the inside of your eyes, scanning images of the layers of the retina, or other diagnostic testing as needed.

 Contact lenses come in many different shapes, sizes and materials.
-For patients who are interested in wearing contact lenses, the doctor will need to perform extra measurements to be sure that the most appropriate lenses are fit on the eye.
+For people who are interested in wearing contact lenses, the doctor will need to perform extra measurements to be sure that the most appropriate lenses are fit on your eye.
 This will usually involve actually placing the lens on the eye and evaluating the way the lens sits on the eye surface and moves with a blink.
 Contact lens evaluations are important even if you have worn contacts for many years to be sure that the lenses are still providing for optimal eye health.

 It’s important for everyone to have their eyes checked, but there are guidelines about how frequently this needs to happen.
 Children will need their first exam at 6 months and again at age 3 and then before starting school.
 An eye examination can be a fun experience for children.
-School aged children should have an eye examination every year because during this formative time, the eyes develop quickly and prescriptions can change fast.
+School aged children should have an eye examination every year because during this formative time the eyes develop quickly and prescriptions can change fast.

-Eye health examinations with your eye doctor help to maintain healthy eyes and vision as we age.
+Eye examinations with your eye doctor help to maintain healthy eyes and vision as you age.
 They can uncover many eye ailments such as glaucoma, cataracts, and macular degeneration, and can even detect systemic health problems such as diabetes, high blood pressure, high cholesterol and stroke.
 Many of these issues can be treated when discovered early.